-An example of a kitchen sink test would be to compare two different images where one has text, and the other doesn’t.
+An example of a kitchen sink test would be to compare two different images where one has a text overlay, and the other doesn’t.
 This test is less effective because you won’t be able to tell what influenced the results—the differing images, or the fact that one had text and the other did not.

 Analyze and Learn From Your A/B Tests

 Once you’ve concluded your test, it’s time to analyze the results.
-Regardless of whether your hypothesis was correct or not, the data that you collected is incredibly useful.
+Regardless of whether or not your hypothesis was correct, the data that you collected is incredibly useful.
 Even if there was no variance between your two versions or your results are insignificant, you are one step closer to finding the version that will increase your ROI.
 The results of each A/B test will help inform the next tests that you develop, and as you iterate, you’ll become more efficient and better at anticipating your customers’ needs.

 Perform More A/B Tests